Serbian campaign: Casualties

-At the end of the war, there were 114,000 disabled soldiers and 500,000 orphaned children.
+At the war's end, there were 114,000 disabled soldiers and 500,000 orphaned children.

 Attacks against ethnic Serb civilians

-The assassination in Sarajevo of Archduke Franz Ferdinand of Austria and his wife Sophie, Duchess of Hohenberg, was followed by violent anti-Serb demonstrations of angry Croats and Muslims in the city during the evening of 28 June 1914 and for much of the following day.
-This happened because most Croats and many Muslims considered the archduke the best hope for the establishment of a South Slav political entity within the Habsburg Empire.
+The assassination in Sarajevo of Archduke Franz Ferdinand of Austria and his wife Sophie, Duchess of Hohenberg was followed by violent anti-Serb demonstrations of angry Croats and Muslims in the city during the evening of 28 June 1914 and for much of the following day.
+This happened because most Croats and many Muslims considered the archduke the best hope for establishing a South Slav political entity within the Habsburg Empire.
 The crowd directed its anger principally at shops owned by ethnic Serbs and the residences of prominent Serbs.
 Two ethnic Serbs were killed on 28 June by crowd violence.
 That night there were anti-Serb demonstrations in other parts of the Austro-Hungarian Empire.

+War crimes and atrocities

-Incited by anti-Serbian propaganda with the collusion of the command of the Austro-Hungarian Army, soldiers committed numerous atrocities against the Serbs in both Serbia and Austria-Hungary.
+Incited by anti-Serbian propaganda and collusion with the command of the Austro-Hungarian Army, soldiers committed numerous atrocities against the Serbs in both Serbia and Austria-Hungary.
 According to the German-Swiss criminologist and observer R.A.
-Reiss, it was a "system of extermination".
+Reiss, it was a "system of extermination."
 In addition to executions of prisoners of war, civilian populations were subjected to mass murder and rape.
 Villages and towns were burned and looted.
-Fruit trees were cut down and water wells were poisoned in an effort on the Austro-Hungarian part to discourage Serb inhabitants from ever returning.
+Fruit trees were cut down, and water wells were poisoned in an effort on the Austro-Hungarian part to discourage Serb inhabitants from ever returning.

+In the Bulgarian occupation zone, the civilian population was exposed to various measures of repression, including mass internment, forced labor, and a Bulgarisation policy.
+The Documents relatifs aux violations des Conventions de La Haye et du Droit international, commis de 1915–1918 par les Bulgares en Serbie occupée, a report covering alleged atrocities committed in Serbia, published after the war, stated that ‘anyone unwilling to submit him or herself to the occupiers and become Bulgarian was tortured, raped, interned, and killed in particularly gruesome manners, some of which recorded photographically'.
+Notable atrocities include the Štip massacre and Surdulica massacre.